 \section{Graph Entropy}

-The concept of entropy is a fundamental law of statistical physics, and the second law of thermodynamics shows that the entropy of macroscopic system is hard to decrease.
+In this part, we use the concept of entropy to measure the smoothness of the graph data manifold.
+Entropy is a fundamental law of statistical physics, and the second law of thermodynamics shows that the entropy of a macroscopic system is hard to decrease.
 Shannon introduced the concept of entropy into information theory as a characteristic measure to reveal information related to a system.
-As a representation of complex systems, real networks are usually very large, one can characterize graph information quantitatively in terms of macroscopic parameters using methods similar to entropy.
-Thus graph entropy is widely used to describe and understand the dynamics of graph quantitatively in terms of general topology or features.
-It was first introduced by Rashevsky~\cite{GraphEntropyBeginging}, then Mowshowitz investigated graph entropy to measure structural information content of graphs~\cite{entropyAndComplexity, entropyAndComplexity-2} and Körner applied a different definition of graph entropy into coding theory~\cite{korner1973coding}.
+As representations of complex systems, real networks are usually very large, and one can characterize graph information quantitatively in terms of macroscopic parameters using methods similar to entropy.
+Thus graph entropy is widely used to describe and understand the dynamics of a graph quantitatively in terms of general topology or features.
+It was first introduced by Rashevsky~\cite{GraphEntropyBeginging}, then Mowshowitz investigated graph entropy to measure the structural information content of graphs~\cite{entropyAndComplexity} and Körner applied a different definition of graph entropy into coding theory~\cite{korner1973coding}.